 Besides being a big fan of camel casing, I, like Pablo and Golan have a love of all things optical.
 Having written the Camera Lucida iphone app, I just also HAD to get in on the NeoLucida Kickstarter project from the very beginning.

 At this point I’d love to do a review of their Camera Lucida, but since I’m most likely biased, I’m going to take a different approach.
 I’m sure that someone reading this has also ordered or already received a NeoLucida.
 If you contact me via email at pete@cameraLucidaApp.com, I’ll send you an iTunes redeem code to get the app for free if you’d like to do a comparison yourself.
 Just be one of the first 10 people to respond!
 I’ll update this post if I get too many volunteers.
-(Update: Dec 6th, two codes left!)
+(Update: Dec 20th, I handed out about 20 codes to folks.
+I hope you enjoyed it!)

 While I’m not going to do a review, I would like to offer my first impressions!
 So, here goes: